storefront-x/storefront-x/docs/essentials/extending.md

 export default ToProduct
 ```

-As you can see the extension is a function, which takes one parameter `ToProduct` that is the original mapper and returns a function which gets one parameter `data` that is the data recieved by mapper.
-Inside we can do some stuff with original object (add `labels` property).
-Similar to the original mapper, mapped object is returned at the end.
+Extensions are simple functions with one input parameter: the thing they are extending.
+In this case it is the `ToProduct` mapper.
+Extensions need to return something that can be used same way as the thing they are extending.
+In this case, `ToProduct` mapper is a function that takes one argument (data) and returns object representing the product, this extension thus returns function with data input argument and mapped product as a result.
+Between that, we can do some stuff with the original data (eg. add `labels` property).

 ### Example of using extensions in services concept